irfanullahjan/cm3035-advanced-web-development/midterm/README.md

 Again, as I stated above, `protein.domains[].description` field is not normalized but only because I wanted to follow the coursework requirements.
 Ideally, this description will be better placed in `Pfam` table, even though we will end up with two description fields in `Pfam` table.

+In `GET /api/proteins/{taxa_id}`, even though the coursework example shows Django `id` in addition to `protein_id`, my endpoint only lists objects with protein ids because the table has protein ids as primary keys and doesn't use Django sequencial primary key.
+Also, this list would have been better done if the reponse was an array of protein ids instead of array of objects having protein ids, because the only property the objects have is `protein_id`.

+Similarly in endpoint `GET /api/pfams/{taxa_id}`, I didn't use Django sequencial ids as primary keys but instead used Pfam id, i.e. `domain_id` as the primary key because it is unique.
+Therefore, the response from this endpoint differs a bit from the coursework example because it doesn't have `id` field.

+To implement the endpoing `GET /api/pfams/{taxa_id}`, I overrode the `get_queryset()` method and I filter the Pfams using Django field lookups functionality with double underscores.
+This enabled me to get the Pfams that are related to proteins belonging to the given Organism identified by the `texa_id` (I have used keyword `taxonomy` in my code instead of `texa_id`).

+In the endpoint `GET /api/coverage/{protein_id}`, the domain coverage of the protein is calculated in `ProteinDomainCoverageSerializer` and I do this using `serializers.SerializerMethodField()` which is custom field named `coverage` and is computed in `get_coverage()`.
+In this method I filter the domains by the given protein and then I use `len()` method which I have overridden in `Domain` model and `Protein` model.

 ## Tests

 Tests are located in `/midterm/proteins/model_factories.py` and `/midterm/proteins/tests.py`.